cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 : A data item that is well-formed and also follows the semantic restrictions that apply to CBOR data items.

+Expected:
+: Besides its normal English meaning, the term "expected" is used to describe requirements beyond CBOR validity that an application has on its input data.
+Well-formed (processable at all), valid (checked by a valdity-checking generic decoder), and expected (checked by the application) form a hierarchy of layers of acceptability.

 Stream decoder:
 : A process that decodes a data stream and makes each of the data items in the sequence available to an application as they are